apache/incubator-spot/spot-setup/migration/README.md

 ### Data Flow

 There is a launch and single script that will migrate all specified pipelines.
 This process will read each of the CSV from the existing location and import data to Impala tables accordingly, creating first a staging database and tables to load the records in the CSV and then insert that data into the new Spot 1.0 tables.
-You must execute this migration process from the server where Spot 0.9 CSV files are located.
+You must execute this migration process from the server where old Spot release is located.
 You may provide one pipeline or all (flow, dns and proxy) according to your needs and your existing data.
 At the end of each script, the old data pipeline folder will be moved from the original location to a backup folder.
 Staging tables and their respective HDFS paths will be removed.

 ### Execution